 With the beginning of a new year always comes the start of a new competitive season in esports.
-As exclusive partners of both Riot Games and ESL, that means there are a lot - and I mean A LOT - of tournaments and leagues that we keep track of over the course of the entire year.
+As strategic partners of both Riot Games and ESL, that means there are a lot - and I mean A LOT - of tournaments and leagues that we keep track of over the course of the entire year.
 Riot Games alone will host about 46 different tournaments this season and we expect over 3400 matches to be played on a professional level.

 A year chock-full of League of Legends action - and it all starts right now!

 But what can we expect from season 12?
 Let's take a look at five of the most noteworthy changes that happened during the offseason!

 Two new Drakes were introduced during the offseason, the Hextech and the Chemtech Drake, both bringing unique features to Summoners Rift.
 While the Hex-gates that appear while the Hextech Drake is dominating are interesting, it's the Chemtech Drake that might influence competitive League of Legends the most.
 The Chemtech Rift sees both jungles getting covered in gas, causing all champions that move within it to be camouflaged and be undetectable by regular vision wards.
 Truly elite teams will surely be able to take great advantage of this once they get ahead, disallowing their opponents to take any sort of control over their own jungle and using the camouflage to move undetected from lane to lane.
 With the threat of being ambushed ever-looming and wards being a lot less useful, teams might just see themselves slowly getting choked out of the game, or risking it all on a coin flip.
 (Edit: The Chemtech Drake has been disabled by Riot Games as of 24.01.2022)

 Season 12 also saw changes to some of the Keystones.
 Completely new is the “First Strike” Keystone that rewards players with bonus gold and damage when they, as the name might imply, get the first strike on an opposing champion.